Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 You must be 18 years of age or older to volunteer independently, though fostering can be a wonderful way to involve the whole family!
 You must have the time and ability to work with your foster animal(s) and live within 1 hour of KHS.
 Your own pets should be spayed/neutered and fully vaccinated.
 It is ideal if you have a room or space in your home where the foster animals can be “isolated” from your own pets when necessary.
 You must also watch the KHS Foster Orientation video included on this page.

-The average stay is two weeks but can vary depending on animals personalized needs.
+The average stay is two weeks but can vary depending on an animal's personalized needs.
 Below is an estimated time chart grouped for specific needs;

 TYPE OF FOSTER | DURATION | DAILY COMMITMENT |